Admin

 Server Version

-When debugging a problem it’s important to verify the PostgREST version.
-Look for the Server
+When debugging a problem it’s important to verify the running PostgREST version.
+There are three ways to do this:

 Server: postgrest/11.0.1